Read the full work order academy series, including toolkits for better work orders, defeating backlog, using work order data, and more

 - Having crystal clear goals for your work orders will give you a clear direction for all your decisions around maintenance planning and scheduling.

-- Never set your maintenance schedules in stone and always keep looking for ways to optimize each work order so you’re doing it at the right frequencies.
+- Never set your maintenance schedules in stone and always keep looking for ways to optimize each work order so you’re doing it at the correct frequencies.

 - Your work order plans and schedule won’t always be popular with everyone, but having proof that they work will help you justify your strategy and allow you to follow through with it.